LimaBruno/personal-blog/README.md

 </h1>

 ## How's it going?
 Nice to meet you, my name's Bruno Lima 😄.
-I'm a System Analyst and welcome my blog.
+I'm a System Analyst and welcome to my blog.
 That's about technology wold 🖥️.
 I'm passionate about technology and I believe that one of the compositions of my oxygen is made up of binary digits! ❤️

 ## Languages and Tools:
 <p align="left">